This macro function inserts the contents of another phrase:

 For date calculations, PhraseExpress offers a separate macro function.

-Unlike the macro function to create/alter a phrase, variables do not trigger a write operation of the text module file.
+Unlike the macro function to create/alter a phrase, temporary variables do not trigger a write operation of the phrase file.

-This macro function sets the variable contents as specified.
+This macro function sets the variable contents with the specified content.
 If empty, the variable will be cleared.

 The variable contents can be optionally output directly after defining its contents.